This post contains affiliate links.

 Bhutanese Red Rice

-Origin and Flavor: Bhutanese red rice is a variety native to the Himalayan Kingdom of Bhutan.
-This rice is usually classified as a medium-grain rice, and has a nutty, earthy flavor with subtle sweetness.
+Bhutanese red rice is native to the Himalayan Kingdom of Bhutan.
+It is a medium-grain rice, and has a nutty, earthy flavor with subtle sweetness.
 Bhutanese red rice cooks up slightly chewy and sticky, similar to other short-grain rice varieties.

 Bhutanese White Rice

-Origin: Bhutanese white rice comes from the Himalayan Kingdom of Bhutan, just like its red counterpart.
-It too is usually classified as medium-grain rice, and has a mild, subtle flavor with a slight nuttiness.
+Like its red cousin we just covered, Bhutanese white rice comes from the Kingdom of Bhutan.
+It too is a medium-grain rice, and has a mild, subtle flavor with a slight nuttiness.
 When cooked, it becomes tender and slightly sticky.

-Uses: Bhutanese white rice is a staple in Bhutanese cuisine and is served with a variety of dishes, including curries, stews, and vegetable preparations.
+This rice is a staple food in Bhutan, and is served with curries, stews, and vegetable dishes.

 Biryani Rice